tpbarron/gym-x/README.md

-# Roboschool extension for exploration tasks
+# Gym extension for exploration tasks